Major Weed Types Explained: Dank, Mid-grade, Reggie, Ditch Weed & More!

 Buds absolutely swallowing on this grow.
 Photo: @ganja_delight

-- If it’s an indica strain, you should take a cold shower
+- In the case of indica strains, you should take a cold shower

 - Then you should drink some coffee